Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 If you are in Sales or Customer Success, you should be demanding orchestration:

 The broader market direction is clear.
-McKinsey, IDC, Forrester, and Nucleus point toward the same trend.
-Organizations that systematically apply automation, AI, and insights to GTM playbooks are growing faster.
-Organizations using their teams’ time more effectively is part of this trend.
+McKinsey, IDC, Forrester, and Nucleus all point toward a trend.
+The trend is that organizations that systematically apply automation, AI, and insights to their GTM playbooks are growing faster.
+The trend is also that organizations are using their teams’ time more effectively.

-Peter Micciche is CEO of Certain.
-Peter Micciche is the leading AI-powered Event Intelligence platform for enterprise B2B companies.
+Peter Micciche is CEO of Certain, the leading AI-powered Event Intelligence platform for enterprise B2B companies.
 Connect with Peter on LinkedIn or visit certain.com to about transforming events into revenue engines.

 Introduction to the Three Pillar Framework for Event Intelligence